MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 Deploying ReFS on Storage Spaces Direct is recommended for virtualized workloads or network-attached storage:
 - Mirror-accelerated parity and [the cache in Storage Spaces Direct](../storage-spaces/understand-the-cache.md) deliver high performance and capacity-efficient storage.
 - The introduction of block clone and sparse VDL dramatically accelerates .vhdx file operations, such as creation, merge, and expansion.
-- Built-in checksums, online repair, and alternate data copies enable ReFS and Storage Spaces Direct to jointly to detect and correct corruptions within both metadata and data.
+- Integrity-streams, online repair, and alternate data copies enable ReFS and Storage Spaces Direct to jointly to detect and correct corruptions within both metadata and data.
-- ReFS provides the functionality to efficiently scale and support massive data sets.
+- ReFS provides the functionality to scale and support large data sets.

 ### Storage Spaces with SAS drive enclosures ###
 Deploying ReFS on Storage Spaces with shared SAS enclosures is suitable for hosting archival data and storing user documents:
-- Built-in checksums, online repair, and alternate data copies enable ReFS and Classic Storage Spaces to jointly to detect and correct corruptions within both metadata and data.
+- Integrity-streams, online repair, and alternate data copies enable ReFS and Storage Spaces to jointly to detect and correct corruptions within both metadata and data.
-- ReFS provides the functionality to efficiently scale and support massive data sets.
+- Storage Spaces deployments can also utilize block-cloning and the scalability offered in ReFS.

 ### Basic disks ###
-Deploying ReFS on basic disks is best suited for applications that provide their own resiliency and availibility solutions.
+Deploying ReFS on basic disks is best suited for applications that implement their own software resiliency and availibility solutions.
-- Applications that introduce their own concepts of resiliency and availability, which are suited for their own workloads, can leverage the scalability offered in ReFS.
+- Applications that introduce their own resiliency and availability software solutions can leverage integrity-streams, block-cloning, and the ability to scale and support large data sets.

+>[!NOTE]
+>ReFS is not supported on SAN-attached storage.

 ## Feature comparison